 SHOW VARIABLES LIKE 'have_ssl'; +---------------+----------+ | Variable_name | Value | +---------------+----------+ | have_ssl | DISABLED | +---------------+----------+

-DISABLED means that the server was compiled with TLS support, but was not started with TLS support, which is usually the default situation.
+DISABLED, it means that the server was compiled with TLS support, but started with it turned off.
+A value of

-You can verify that your TLS library is in fact dynamically linked on your system using the
+You can verify that the TLS library is in fact dynamically linked on your system using the

-Encryption is handled per connection, and can be mandatory or optional.
-The GRANT statement can be used to reject connections from an account if it does not use TLS.
-Further requirements can be set for the TLS connections from that account, for example a valid certificate from a certain Certificate Authority can be required.
+Encryption is handled per connection.
+It can be made mandatory or optional.
+You can use the GRANT statement to reject connections from accounts that don't use TLS.
+Also, you can set further requirements for the TLS connections from that account, such as requiring a valid certificate from a particular Certificate Authority.